Kep1er: 2023–2024: Japan tours, first studio album, and contract renewal discussions

 In 2024, Kep1er held their second Japanese concert tour titled Kep1er Japan Concert Tour 2024 'Fly-High in Chiba at the Makuhari Event Hall on February 23–24, and in Kobe at the Kobe World Memorial Hall on March 2–3.
 On February 14, WakeOne and Swing Entertainment announced that the group's first Japanese studio album Kep1going would be released on May 8.
 Its title track "Straight Line" was released on April 23.
 On May 13, it was announced that Kep1er would be releasing their first Korean studio album Kep1going On on June 3 with the title track "Shooting Star" The song was listed on Dazed's "The 50 best K-pop tracks of 2024" and Billboard's "The 25 Best K-Pop Songs of 2024".

 In September 2023, it was reported that WakeOne was discussing the extension of the group's contract with the members' respective agencies beyond the initial two years and six months contract, which if unsuccessful would have led to the group's disbandment in mid-2024.
 By January 2024, discussion on renewal of the group members' contracts was reported to still be ongoing.
 The group's contract was set to expire in July of the same year.
 On May 30, WakeOne announced that all members of Kep1er, except Mashiro and Yeseo, renewed their contracts.
 Mashiro and Yeseo departed from the group after the group's concerts in Yokohama, Japan on July 15.

-2024–present: Continuation as a seven-piece
+2024–present: Line-up changes

 On September 30, 2024, Kep1er signed with Klap Entertainment, which co-manages the group along with WakeOne.
 On November 1, Kep1er released their sixth EP Tipi-tap, their first release as a seven-member ensemble.

 On April 30, 2025, Kep1er released their first Japanese EP, Against the World.
 On August 19, they released their seventh Korean EP Bubble Gum.

-Member Young-eun, who has been on hiatus since July 15 due to health issues, will not be participating in promotional activities for this release.
+On March 6, 2026, Klap announced member Seo Young-eun's departure from the group.
+Prior to her departure, Seo had been inactive from the group since July 2025.
+Kep1er released their eighth Korean EP Crack Code on March 31, which was their first release after Seo's departure from the group.
+Member Shen Xiaoting made her solo debut on July 30, with the single "Legend".